 Here are some ways you can help:

-Sign the Petition to hold United Airlines accountable for Engracia’s death
+1. Sign the petition to hold United Airlines accountable for the death of Engracia Figueroa

 In situations like this, justice isn’t possible because justice would mean that Engracia is here with us.